Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Introduction

-The purpose of this paper is to re-examine the freeze-in production of $U(1)_{B-L}$ gauge interacting sterile neutrino DM.
-After we examine the production processes of sterile neutrino $N$ and extra neutral gauge boson $Z'$ in detail and trace the evolution of the number densities of $N$ and $Z'$, we evaluate cosmological constraints on the model from the viewpoint of light degrees of freedom and the structure formation.
+The purpose of this paper is to reexamine the freeze-in production of $U(1)_{B-L}$ gauge-interacting sterile neutrino DM.
+After we examine the production processes of the sterile neutrino $N$ and the extra neutral gauge boson $Z'$ in detail and trace the evolution of the number densities of $N$ and $Z'$, we evaluate cosmological constraints on the model from the viewpoint of light degrees of freedom and the structure formation.
 We find that the inverse decay production of $Z'$ from SM particles in equilibrium is dominant in cases with a very small $U(1)_{B-L}$ gauge coupling.
-Due to the contribution, the resultant abundances of sterile neutrino DM and light $Z'$ as dark radiation (DR) are larger than previously estimated.
-Therefore, the impacts of this increase on the Big-Bang Nucleosynthesis (BBN) and the Cosmic Microwave Background (CMB) are estimated, in which constraints on the gauge coupling are obtained.
-We also find that the contribution from the on-shell $Z'$ decay is dominant in the scattering production process through $s$-channel $Z'$ exchange.
-Since the produced $N$ from the $Z'$ decay is relativistic, the free streaming length constraints limit viable parameter space.
+Due to the contribution, the resultant abundances of the sterile neutrino DM and light $Z'$ as dark radiation (DR) are larger than previously estimated.
+Therefore, the impacts of this increase on the big bang nucleosynthesis (BBN) and the cosmic microwave background (CMB) are estimated, in which constraints on the gauge coupling are obtained.
+We also find that the contribution from the on shell $Z'$ decay is dominant in the scattering production process through $s$-channel $Z'$ exchange.
+Since the produced $N$ from the $Z'$ decay is relativistic, the free-streaming length constraints limit the viable parameter space.
 Moreover, we find cases where the sterile neutrino DM is dominantly produced by the pair production from a pair of $Z'$.
 The cross section of this mode depends on the mass of $U(1)_{B-L}$ breaking scalar.
-Thus, the naive truncation of the scalar contribution made in literature can not be validated.
+Thus, the naive truncation of the scalar contribution made in literature cannot be validated.

 This paper is organized as follows.
 We describe Langrangian of the model, and read vertices of interactions in Sec.~\ref{sec:model}.
-After we summarize Boltzmann equations to be solved in Sec.~\ref{sec:bolt}, we consider three production scenarios of sterile neutrino DM and estimate the DM abundance by taking into account cosmological constraints in Sec.~\ref{sec:dm}.
+After we summarize Boltzmann equations which need to be solved in Sec.~\ref{sec:bolt}, we consider three production scenarios of the sterile neutrino DM and estimate the DM abundance by taking into account cosmological constraints in Sec.~\ref{sec:dm}.
 We shortly discuss the implication to dark matter detection in Sec.~\ref{sec:detection}.
-We note conclusion in Sec.~\ref{sec:concl}.
+We discuss the conclusion in Sec.~\ref{sec:concl}.